 There’s a lot of tour boats conveniently located near Amsterdam Centraal train station.
 The tours usually last one hour and they’re a good way to learn about the city.
 For a more luxurious experience, book an Amsterdam evening canal cruise with a 4-course dinner and drinks.
-The cruise costs $114.28 per person and is perfect as part of a romantic getaway!
+It’s a great idea as part of a romantic getaway!

 Amsterdam Red Light District

 The Red Light District is one of the biggest spectacles of a visit to Amsterdam.
 People of all ages, including many couples stroll the area – mostly out of curiosity.
 Scantily clad prostitutes dressed in lingerie or bikinis are showcased in windows, trying to lure mostly guys (and sometimes also women) in for some sexy fun.